mooreniemi/mooreniemi.github.io/_posts/2024-07-07-forget-color-in-async-what-about-contention-in-a-global-runtime.md

 you're definitely slowing down the cars and bicycles.
 If you keep the buses in the bus lane, only that lane is slowed down by the extra stops.

-What I find challenging with async over time is actually that we _don't_ have something like a _size_ or _weight_ of the function, that is, color is opt-in and best-effort by a human.
+In my simple example above, you can pretty easily spot this obvious slow code.
+But in the wild, you won't have this level of visibility across your whole call stack.
+So what I find challenging with async over time is actually that we _don't_ have something like a _size_ or _weight_ of the function, that is, color is opt-in and best-effort by a human.
 It's not hard for someone new to the codebase to introduce a slowdown by not wrapping something in `spawn_blocking`.
-And there's no easy way to diagnose these -- yes, [tokio console](https://github.com/tokio-rs/console) exists, but in my experience, it isn't really workable for production where I actually see conditions of higher contention.
+And there's no easy way to diagnose these.
+Yes, [tokio console](https://github.com/tokio-rs/console) exists, but in my experience, it isn't really workable for production where I actually see conditions of higher contention.